Super Bomberman 2

 is a 1994 action maze video game developed by Produce! and published by Hudson Soft for the Super Nintendo Entertainment System.
-It is the second installment of the Super Bomberman series, part of the larger Bomberman franchise, and the only installment without a two-player story mode (although one was originally planned).
+It is the second installment of the Super Bomberman series, part of the larger Bomberman franchise, and the only installment without a two-player story mode.
+The game was re-released in 2026 as part of the Super Bomberman Collection compilation.